-Saltmarsh Maintain or restore the extent, distribution structure or function of the feature.
-Litter Physical change (to another seabed type) Littering impacts could include entanglement of fish and birds in the bags and sacks, and swallowing / entanglement of birds and mammals (both marine and terrestrial) of other litter.
-Potential for high levels of hand-gathering activity to impact on the saltmarsh if parking and vehicles drive over this important habitat, leading to rutting, pooling and erosion.
-Management measures required to ensure no risk to the feature.
-As detailed in 6.4 above.
-Common eider, Eurasian oystercatcher, Red knot, Lesser black- backed gull, Herring gull Maintain or restore the population of each of the qualifying features, and, the distribution of the qualifying features within the site Removal of target species (cockles) Removal of food source / prey items has the potential to affect condition, productivity and survival of species.
-The level of exposure depends on time of year of fishery, availability of alternative food resources, stock status and level of effort.
-Observations provide evidence that oystercatcher, knot and eider are utilising the mussel resources of Heysham Flat, Foulney and the Duddon.
-There are also large areas of cockle ground within the Bay that hold a further resource of both size and undersize cockles.
+oystercatcher, Red knot, Lesser black- backed gull, Herring gull the distribution of the qualifying features within the site Status and level of effort.
+Observations provide evidence that oystercatcher, knot and eider are utilising the mussel resources of Heysham Flat, Foulney and the mussel beds at Fleetwood and Knott End.
+Oystercatchers have also been observed feeding on other cockle beds in the Bay, which provide large areas of undisturbed cockle ground that hold a further resource of both size and undersize cockles.
 Appropriate mitigation has been imposed to increase confidence that the extent, distribution, structure or function of the features will not be impacted.
-As detailed in 6.4 above.
-A026 Egretta garzetta; Little egret (non-breeding) A038 Cygnus Cygnus; Whooper swan (non- breeding) A040 Anser brachyrhynchus; Pink- footed goose (non- breeding) A048 Tadorna tadorna; Common shelduck (non- breeding) A050 Anas Penelope; Wigeon - (non- Maintain or restore the population of each of the qualifying features, and, the distribution of the qualifying features within the site Visual disturbance Potential for tractors and quads and fishermen to disturb bird species that spend a proportion of their time feeding in the intertidal areas of Leven Sands and the West Plain saltmarsh.
+A026 Egretta garzetta; Little egret (non-breeding) A038 Cygnus Cygnus; Whooper swan (non- breeding) A040 Anser brachyrhynchus; Pink- footed goose (non- breeding) A048 Tadorna tadorna; Common shelduck (non- breeding) A050 Anas Penelope; Wigeon - (non- breeding - Ramsar only) A054 Anas acuta; Northern pintail (non- breeding) A063 Somateria mollissima; Common eider (non-breeding - Ramsar only) A067 Bucephala clangula; Goldeneye - (non-breeding - Ramsar only) A069 Mergus serrator; Red-breasted merganser - (non- Maintain or restore the population of each of the qualifying features, and, the distribution of the qualifying features within the site Visual disturbance Potential for tractors and quads and fishermen to disturb bird species that spend a proportion of their time feeding in the intertidal areas of Pilling.
 The disturbance has the potential to force the species of birds to exert extra energy, and or displace them from the preferred feeding ground, breeding or roost site.
 Visual disturbance has the potential to affect condition, productivity and survival of species.
-The level of exposure depends on time of year of fishery and level of effort.
 Appropriate mitigation has been imposed to increase confidence that the extent, distribution, structure or function of the features will not be impacted.
-As detailed in 6.4 above.
+As detailed in 6.3 and 6.4 above.

 breeding - Ramsar

 only)

-A054 Anas acuta

-Northern pintail (pon-

-brooding)

-bieeding)

-AU63 Somateria

-mollissima ; Common

-eider (non-breeding -

-Ramsar only)

-A067 Bucenhala

-clangula: Goldeneve -

-(non-breeding -

-Ramsar only)

-A069 Mergus serrator;

-Red-breasted

-merganser - (non-

-breeding - Ramsar

-only)

-A120 Hoomotopuo

-A 150 Haemalopus
+A130 Haematopus

 ostralegus; Eurasian

 oystercatcher (non-

+brooding)

 breeding)

 A137 Charadrius

 hiaticula; Ringed

 plover (non-breeding)

 A140 Pluvialis

-anricaria: European
+apricaria; European

-goldon ployer (non

 golden plover (non-

 breeding)

 A141 Pluvialis

 squatarola; Grey

 plover (non-breeding)

 A142 Vanellus

 vanellus; Lapwing -

 (non-breeding -

 Ramsar only)

+National Office

 A143 Calidris

-conutus: Pod knot
+canutus; Red knot

-(non brooding)
+(non-breeding)

 A144 Calidris alba;

 Sanderling (non-

 breeding)

 A149 Calidris alpina

 alpina; Dunlin (non-

 breeding)

-A151 Calidris pugnax
+A151 Calidris pugnax;

 Ruff (non-breeding)

-A156 Limoso limoso:
+A156 Limosa limosa;

-Ribb Linusa IIIIusa,

-plack-tailed godwit
+Black-tailed godwit

 (non-breeding)

 A157 Limosa

 lapponica; Bar-tailed

 godwit (non-breeding)

 A160 Numenius

-arguata: Eurasian
+arquata; Eurasian

 curlew (non-

-brooding)

-A162 Tringe totopue

-A 162 Thinga totanus,
+breeding)

+A162 Tringa totanus ;

 Common redshank

+(non brooding)

 (non-breeding)

 A169 Arenaria

-interpres ; Ruddy
+interpres; Ruddy

 turnstone (non-

 breeding)

 A176 Larus

 melancephalus;

 Mediterranean gull

 (non-breeding)

-A183 Larus fuscus
+A183 Larus fuscus;

+· · · · · · · · · · · · · · · · · · · Í

 Lesser black-backed

-gull (Breeding, pop-
+gull (Breeding, non-

 breeding)

 A184 Larus

-argentatus: Herring
+argentatus; Herring

-argenialus, Hennig
+gull (Breeding)

-A 191 Sterna
+A191 Sterna

 sandvicensis;

 Sandwich tern

 (Breeding)

 A193 Sterna hirundo;

 Common tern

 (Breeding)

 A195 Sterna albifrons;

 Little tern (Breeding)

 Phalacrocorax carbo;

 Cormorant - (non-

 breeding - Ramsar

 only)

-Podiceps cristatus:
+Podiceps cristatus;

 Great crested grebe -

 (non-breeding -

 Ramsar only)

 Seabird assemblage

-Watarbird

-accomblago
+Waterbird

 assemblage